Skip to main content

 How much does a school COLA cost in Australia?

 A school COLA in Australia typically costs $150 to $250 per square metre for a shade-only (permeable) structure, $450 to $750 per square metre for a waterproof covered area, and $500,000 to $1.2 million or more for a large clear-span sports court over 400 square metres.
-Actual cost depends on span width, roof material, site access, soil conditions, and the level of fit-out.
+Actual cost depends on span, roof material, site access, soil conditions, and fit-out.

 What drives COLA pricing up or down?

 The biggest cost drivers for a school COLA are span width and clear-span engineering, roof material and weatherproofing level, site access and soil conditions, design complexity, and the scope of fit-out inclusions.
-Moving from a columned structure to a clear span, or from shade-only to waterproof, each represent a step-change in price.
+Moving from shade-only to waterproof, or from a columned structure to clear-span engineering, can shift the total into a significantly higher band.

 What hidden costs should schools watch for in COLA quotes?

-The most common hidden costs in school COLA quotes are footings, site works, services connections (power, lighting, drainage), council approvals, project management fees, and items like acoustic treatment and bird-proofing that are left off the base price.
-Footings are the single most frequent source of cost variation in COLA projects, because many quotes exclude them entirely or price them as provisional sums that change once ground conditions are known.
+The most common hidden costs in school COLA quotes are footings, site works, services (power, lighting, drainage), council approvals, project management, and items like acoustic treatment and bird-proofing left off the base price.
+Footings are the single most frequent source of variation because many quotes exclude them or price them as provisional sums that change once ground conditions are known.

 What grants are available for school COLA projects in Australia?

 Grant funding for school COLA projects in Australia comes from three main sources: Australian Government programs, state and territory government programs, and non-government school authority funds.
-The specific grants available depend on the state, school sector (government, Catholic, or independent), and whether the project serves a sporting, educational, or community purpose.
+Available grants depend on the state, school sector (government, Catholic, or independent), and whether the project serves a sporting, educational, or community purpose.